elastic/logstash-performance-testing/README.md

 ### Configuration

-If you add a file names ```.lsit.yml``` into your main logstash directory you can have your configuration and input files in non standard location.
+If you add a file named ```.lsit.yml``` in your main logstash directory you can have your configuration and input files in non standard location.

 Example:

 ```
 default:
-  path: './lsit-config'
+  path: 'config-path'
   config: ''
   input: ''
 ```